-If you are attaching an external monitor that supports only VGA mode (640x480 resolution), do not click on Both LCD and CRT Display.
-Doing so would cause the external monitor screen to be scrambled and the output not to be displayed; in addition, the screen might become damaged.
+If you are attaching an external monitor that does not support TFT resolution with TFT frame rate, do not click on Both LCD and CRT Display.
+Doing so would cause the external monitor screen to be scrambled and output also not to be displayed; in addition, the screen might become damaged.
 Use CRT Display Only instead.